 While one-stop shopping at any of the numerous produce stands could fill my needs, the hunter/gatherer in me loves to spend the day wandering Colorado's back roads, meeting the growers and sampling their treasures.

-With a "Fruit & Winery Guide" in hand, I start in Palisade.
+With a "Fruit & Winery Guide" in hand, you are ready to get started.
 It's hard to miss Herman Produce with its bright coat of peachy pink paint and green trim.
 In addition to fresh fruits and vegetables, Herman Produce carries a large selection of Colorado gourmet food items.
 When I get to the spicy salsas, the hard part comes in narrowing down the ones to add to my basket.

 On the east side of the Colorado River is Ball Fruit.
 There, Bonnie Ball encourages shoppers to taste test before purchase, while Leroy Ball sorts the latest peach harvest for size and quality.
 Typical of growers throughout the region, the Balls eagerly share storage tips and preparation suggestions.